qmk/qmk_firmware/docs/hardware_avr.md

 Each of the `k__` variables needs to be unique, and typically they follow the format `k<row><col>`.

-The physical matrix (the second half) must have a number of rows equalling `MATRIX_ROWS`, and each row must have exactly `MATRIX_COLS` elements in it.
+The physical matrix (the second half) must have a number of rows equaling `MATRIX_ROWS`, and each row must have exactly `MATRIX_COLS` elements in it.
 If you do not have this many physical keys you can use `KC_NO` to fill in the blank spots.

 ## `config.h`